 If you are the member-survivor, 12(2)d beneficiary of your ex-spouse’s pension and you re-marry before the participant’s death, you also lose any right to the member-survivor, 12(2)d benefits.

-If the participant remarries, the ex-spouse also loses the right the 11(2)(c) lump sum
+If the participant remarries, the ex-spouse also loses the right to the 11(2)(c) lump sum

 Participant Choice of Option A, B, or C at Retirement Date